Music for vast canyons and rainy mountains

-The initial concept sprang from a trip to BC in 2017.
+The initial concept sprang from a trip to Vancouver, BC, in 2017.
 The locations I visited and the photos I captured influenced my songs and later formed the basis for my artwork.
+My first draft started with a color-shifted photo taken from the Lynn Canyon suspension bridge.

-This image was then fed through a bitmap sorter (larixk.nl/experiments/sort), producing an abstraction of the original photograph.
+This image was fed through a bitmap sorter (larixk.nl/experiments/sort), producing an abstraction of the original photograph.
 I did this to evoke the feeling of churning water without resorting to a literal representation.

-I then purchased a canvas print of the above image to hang on my office wall.
+Next, I purchased a canvas print of the above image to hang on my office wall.
 I was satisfied and thought my work was accomplished, but seeing the texture of the canvas print inspired me.
 I could use this canvas texture to add a more organic feel to the final cover!

 Other Artwork